paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2011-07-29-hacked_off.md

 ---
 Sniff Petrol:

-> Murdoch's money brings F1 to Sky.
-"Are Red Bull running team orders?
-Let's hack into their radio messages to find out..."
+> Murdoch’s money brings F1 to Sky.
+“Are Red Bull running team orders?
+Let’s hack into their radio messages to find out…”

 *[F1]: Formula 1